How to Break into Entry-Level IT Roles

 Consider Self-Promotion as a Means of Career Promotion

 It's also worthwhile to become an active, contributing member of popular IT forums and groups.
 For instance, LinkedIn offers many professional discussion groups, as do leading professional IT organizations like the Association of Independent Information Professionals, the IEEE Computer Society, the Technology Services Industry Association, the Association of Computer Engineers and Technicians, and the Computing Technology Industry Association.
-Becoming a member of a governing organization in the IT field may signal personal investment and commitment to potential employers.
+Becoming a member of a professional organization in the IT field may signal personal investment and commitment to potential employers.
 Attending industry conferences is another way to get immersed in the current IT conversation and network with future colleagues.

-Start the Next Chapter—or Better Yet, Join One
+Start the Next Chapter—Or Join One

-Local IT-focused certification chapters can provide prime opportunities to meet like-minded people and discover essential IT career resources.
+ocal IT-focused certification chapters can provide prime opportunities to meet like-minded people and discover essential IT career resources.
 Among the most respected and well-known organizations in this space is ISC2, a professional cybersecurity association with more than 40,000 members in chapters across the globe.

 Membership benefits are manifold, including access to professional development resources, online training courses, discounts, and more.
 Whether it involves exchanging tips of the trade at chapter meetings, assisting with industry events, or aiding in community outreach projects, joining and participating in a local chapter could be the first step in vital network- and skills-building as professionals work toward their future.